-With the aim to respond to the growing awareness of climate change, the Group targets to reduce its GHG emissions intensity (tCO_2e /square foot) by 5% by the year ended 31 December 2025 ("2025"), using 2021 as the baseline year.
-In order to achieve this target, the Group has implemented electricity conservation measures which are described in the section headed "Energy Consumption" under Aspect A2 and office paper reduction measures which are described in the section headed "Waste Management" under this aspect.
+With the aim to respond to the growing awareness of climate change, the Group targets to reduce its GHG emissions intensity (tCO2e/square foot) by 5% by the year ending 31 December 2025 ("2025"), using the year ended 31 December 2021 ("2021") as the baseline year, which was approximately 0.011 tCO2e/square foot.
+In order to achieve this target, the Group offset its GHG emissions of 243 tCO2e emitted in 2021 in accordance with requirements of PAS 2060:2014 "Specification for the Demonstration of Carbon Neutrality" by supporting a Hydro Power Project.
+The Group has also implemented electricity conservation measures which are described in the section headed "Energy Consumption" under Aspect A2 and office paper reduction measures which are described in the section headed "Waste Management" under this aspect.

 Due to the above measures and target, employees' awareness on GHG emissions reduction have been enhanced.
-As a result, the Group's GHG emissions intensity (tCO2e/square foot) during the Year has remained the same at approximately 0.01 when compared with 2021.
+As a result, the Group's GHG emissions intensity (tCO_2e /square foot) during the Year decreased by approximately 10.00% when compared with 2022.
+The Group is making progress towards the set target.